 – Unfilled impressions report for the request from tags gets fetched.

-Another method to check unfilled impressions is by running a DFP yield report.
+Another method to check unfilled impressions is by running a Google Ad Manager yield report.

-– Select the yield report tab on the dashboard of your DFP account section and click the reports tab.
+– Select the yield report tab on the dashboard of your Google Ad Manager account section and click the reports tab.

 – Under the report section, you can see the yield type and choose for unfilled impressions.
 This would help you to know which ad units get you the most unfilled impressions.
 Once you know, you can work on the ad units and reduce the unfilled impression.